 Well, look at that!
 Instead of dwelling on the small blonde in the mirror facing off the monster (‘bogeyman’ is sooooo American and honestly makes me think of snotty noses), I’ve managed to look outwards at Joy and others like her (thanks to all the experts and impassioned dabblers in my life), and I’ve literally written myself into a frenzy of inspiration – I believe I’m ready to face the rest of January!

 P.s.
 Thanks for bearing with me while I picked myself up off the floor.
 Hubby and I know Joy intimately and I’m sure you know many like her too.
 When you’re feeling like you cannot go on, stop looking in the mirror and you’ll soon find your balance again.

 P.p.s.
 FYI: I do prefer and try to use all my own photography, but these two ‘never give up’ images have resurfaced and resurfaced over the years and they never cease to work on me, so I pass them on to you.

 P.p.p.s.
 I do go on about Carol Dweck, don’t I?
-I’ll work on that on.
-Any by the way, I welcome critics as well as fans to www.nyamazela.com.
+I’ll work on that.
+By the way, I welcome critics as well as fans to www.nyamazela.com.

 2 thoughts on “January writer’s block: stalking me like a monster”

 I think Joy and Blaise are going to have a spectacular year, because they seem so thoughtful, and un-Januarified(?).

 Inspiring, Sandi!
 There is such power in a person’s ‘story’!!!
 Abasolutely love the Book Thief!!!!!
 One of my favourites!!!!